-Impact’s experiential learning methodology integrates the four domains we believe are required to drive lasting behaviour change.
+Impact’s experiential learning methodology integrates the four domains we believe are required to drive lasting behavior change.
 These are:

 Knowledge: this conceptual domain is about learning from books, videos and established expertise, which is codified, cumulative and fixed.

-Skills: this practical domain is about competence; this learning might be practised but it is driven by expert tuition and direct guidance rather than being self-led.
+Skills: this practical domain is about competence; this learning might be practiced but it is driven by expert tuition and direct guidance rather than being self-led.

 Direct encounter: this is where the learner actively engages with the learning need and begins to integrate knowledge and skill acquisition with trying to deliver a result.
 This domain is driven by the learner and integrated with the final domain.

 Reflection: this is the domain in which we process material from the other domains.
-This is vital to internalise and integrate learning into new behaviours, mindsets and actions.
+This is vital to internalize and integrate learning into new behaviors, mindsets and actions.

 Traditional educational approaches to learning design typically focus on knowledge and skills, taking a ‘tell/test’ approach to applying what experts have told or taught us.
-But for complex learning needs that drive behaviour change, the route to building expertise requires an active engagement.
-This means directly encountering the learning objective and organisational purpose and actively and expertly reflecting on putting knowledge and expert tuition into practice.
-In this way all domains of our model are activated alongside each other.
+But for complex learning needs that drive behavior change, the route to building expertise requires an active engagement.
+This means directly encountering the learning objective and organizational purpose and actively and expertly reflecting on putting knowledge and expert tuition into practice.
+In this way, all domains of our model are activated alongside each other.